aaronkng/Tessellation/README.md

 # Post-Mortem
 - Understanding how a pipline works and breaking down the development process into discrete chunks (i.e. data processing, tessellating vertices, constructing triangles)
 - Carefully aranging data in the VBO so that the visual output matches expcetations
+- Reigorously tested the functionality of a function before moving onto the next one in order to make the debugging process simpler